-In this case the faculty determined that the verbs "Identify" and "apply" were the proper verbs and turned the sentence into "At the conclusion of the class/program the student will be able to successfully identify and apply the basic concepts of kinesiology including its sub-disciplines of motor learning/control, FACCIR'S TIP • Learning Outcomes always begin with the implied statement "At the conclusion of the class/program the student will be able to successfully..."
+In this case the faculty determined that the verbs "Identify" and "apply" were the proper verbs and turned the sentence into "At the conclusion of the class/program the student will be able to successfully identify and apply the basic concepts of kinesiology including its sub-disciplines of motor learning/control, motor development, biomechanics, and exercise physiology."

+Learning Outcomes always begin with the implied statement "At the conclusion of the class/program the student will be able to successfully..."
 We 'DO NOT write that - we begin with the verbs we decided on from Bloom's Taxonomy.